natedavis/ftc-in-a-box/README.md

 ```
 make generate
 ```
-You will see it will make a new coin.
+You will see it will make a new block, and the associated coins.
 If you type it again you will get another block made.
 If you want more than a few blocks type
 ```
 make generate BLOCKS=105
 ```